venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 With the `aio=threads` option is the preferred option when storing the VM image file on an ext4 file system (real machine) and emulated (guest) are not linux etx4!.
-With other file systems, `aio=native` must be used.
+With other file systems with linux as guest and host, `aio=native` must be used.

 More complex combinations can be made, inclusive just usage of one partition, event a complete hard drive, or network mount drive also.